Hello,

 Testing

-My experience with testing is unit and backend integration tests - I haven't spent the time to learn e2e and only briefly worked with jest for the frontend.
-I would enjoy the opportunity to learn more of these tools.
+My main experience with testing is writing unit and backend integration tests.
+I haven't dedicated time to learning e2e and have only briefly worked with Jest for the frontend.
+I would enjoy the opportunity to work with more of these tools.

 Preferred OS

-The following are personal projects I've worked on in my own time
+The following are personal projects built on my own time

 Why create it?